Koli-Aron/Portfolio/Electricity Price Prediction/README.md

-This is a project for predicting the price of electricity given temperature, date, and year.
+This is a project for predicting the price of electricity given temperature, time of day, date, and year.
+The program trains and compares both a random forest and XGBRegressor models.
+The accuracy score of both models were surprisingly good, considering the rather stange variables.
+The model was able to capture certain natural spikes and fluctuations in day-ahead-prices, but was for obvious reasons unable to predict mechanical failures.